coder/code-server/README.md

  - Allow multiple extension directories (both user and built-in).
  - Rewrite assets used in the CSS (like icons) or as images to use the base URL.
  - Change the loader to use the base URL.
- - Change the web socket to use the base URL.
+ - Change the web socket to use the base URL and TLS if necessary.
  - Set the favicon using a relative path.
  - Modify the file service to support writing from an asynchronous stream (for uploading files).